StrangeBeeCorp/docs/docs/thehive/user-guides/knowledge-base/create-a-knowledge-base-page.md

 <!-- md:permission `manageKnowledgeBase` -->

-This topic provides step-by-step instructions for creating a page in the TheHive [Knowledge Base](about-knowledge-base.md).

-Use this procedure to store knowledge that should be preserved for future reference, such as lessons learned, reports, and meeting notes.
+Create a page in the TheHive [Knowledge Base](about-knowledge-base.md) to store knowledge that should be preserved for future reference, such as lessons learned, reports, and meeting notes.

 <h2>Procedure</h2>